MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/control-warehouse-location-directives.md

 Work templates consists of a header and associated lines.
 Each work template is for a specific *work order type*.
 Many work order types are associated with source documents, such as purchase or sales orders.
 However, other work order types represent separate warehouse processes, such as cycle counting.
 The *work pool ID* lets you organize work into groups.

 The settings in the work header definition can be used to determine when a new piece of work should be created.
 For example, you can set a maximum number of pick lines and a maximum expected pick time.
 Then, if the work for a sales order picking process exceeds either of those values, that work is split into two pieces of work.

+The **Work header breaks** button is used to define when the system should create new work headers.
+If you for example would like to create **Work headers** per _Order number_ you start by adding this field to the **Edit query** - **Sorting** section.
+The table fields getting added into the **Sorting** will be possible to select as a "grouping field" by selecting the **Group by this field** in the **Work header breaks** form.

 The work lines represent the physical tasks that are required in order to process the work.
 For example, for an outbound warehouse process, there might be a work line for picking up the items within the warehouse and another line for putting those items into a staging area.
 There can then be an additional line for picking the items from staging, and another line for putting the items into a truck as part of the loading process.
 You can set a *directive code* on work template lines.
 A directive code is linked to a location directive and therefore helps guarantee that the warehouse work is processed in the correct location in the warehouse.

 You can set up a query to control when a particular work template is used.
 For example, you can set a limitation so that a particular template can be used for work only in a specific warehouse.
 Alternatively, you might have several templates that are used to create work for outbound sales order processing, depending on the sales origin.
 The system uses the **Sequence number** field to determine the order that the available work templates are assessed in.
 Therefore, if you have a very specific query for a particular work template, you should give it a low sequence number.
 That query will then be evaluated before other, more general queries.

+>[!Note]
+>You can prevent the system from automatically overwriting work template **sequence numbers** after a template has been deleted by enabling the feature **Preserve work template sequence numbers on delete** in [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).

 To stop or pause a work process, you can use the **Stop work** setting on the work line.
 In that case, the worker who is performing the work won't be asked to perform the next work line step.
 To move on to the next step, that worker or another worker must select the work again.
 You can also separate the tasks within a piece of work by using a different *work class ID* on the work template lines.